jhmanchola/jhmanchola.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
 Colombian, South American.
+I learned how to code late in life but enjoy using it for data mining / analysis / visualization.
+Previous to that, my personal experience with computers consisted of endless hours of CAD model development.
-I enjoy bird watching and such.
-Chili pepper grower.
+Unqualified Chili pepper grower.
 A bit of poetry: "two trees make a forest, two threes make a six".
-I learned how to code late in life but enjoy using it for data mining / analysis / visualization.
-Help people out in this <a href="https://www.reddit.com/r/whatsthisbug/" target="blank">subreddit</a>.
+I enjoy bird watching and trail exploration.
+Please help people out in this <a href="https://www.reddit.com/r/whatsthisbug/" target="blank">subreddit</a>.
 Reader of books. name your picture "prof_pic.jpg" and put it in the img folder.